 Thank you for wanting to learn about PlayTheGroove, I'm Richard Frank, creator of this innovative program that incorporates modern jazz and world music into music into an educationally-grounded program.
 PlayTheGroove is rooted in my personal experiences as a professionally trained musician, a graduate-level researcher, 60+ clinics and workshops, and countless conversations with professors, students, and… Continue reading PlayTheGroove, What’s This All About?

 The PlayTheGroove initiative decalcifies music education with a fresh approach, which has now been implemented in the national study that forms the basis of this action research.
 PlayTheGroove consists of modern jazz and world music presented in the classroom along with materials and methodologies designed to encourage and engage secondary school ensembles.
-Students take ownership… Continue reading About The Research Process
+Students take ownership… Continue reading Our Research Process

 The overarching hypothesis for this study: The PlayTheGroove method is thought-provoking and engaging to aspiring musicians and secondary teachers, regardless of the lens through which they are viewing this learning and teaching approach.
 This research explores these questions: Will teachers shift from the traditional approach, which relies mostly on reading music, to an approach that encourages… Continue reading Hypothesis – Research Study